 7. How much money will students actually get from the $1.5 billion allowed proof of claim?

 We don’t know.
 The settlement grants the student class a $1.5 billion unsecured claim.
 This makes students a creditor, meaning that the estate owes them money.
 In a bankruptcy, the trustee has to determine and maximize the amount of money available to distribute to the creditors of the bankrupt company.
 Along with other unsecured creditors, the student class must wait to see if and how much money there will be to distribute to the student class.
 If, at the end of the bankruptcy, there is money in the estate to pay unsecured creditors, the student class will receive a proportional share.
-This will likely be cents on the dollar.
-Any amount distributed to the student class will be divided fairly, and the distribution must be approved by the court.
+Any distribution plan must be approved by the court.